MosesDVarghese/zed-frame/README.md

 # Zed Framework

-A clone of the zed code editor repo
+A clone of the zed code editor repo with the aim to make a minimal working example of the code editor

 ### TODO